k-hop Graph Neural Networks: Preliminaries

 \subsection{Graph Neural Networks}

 Let $G=(V,E)$ be a graph.
 Suppose each vertex $v \in V$ is annotated with a feature vector $h_v^{(0)} \in \mathbb{R}^d$.
 For graphs with discrete node labels, these vectors usually correspond to some representations (\eg one-hot encoding) such that two nodes $v$ and $u$ have identical feature vectors if and only if $\ell(v) = \ell(u)$.
 For attributed graphs, these feature vectors may be set equal to the attribute vectors of the nodes.
-For instance, in biology, proteins are represented as graphs where nodes correspond to secondary structure elements and the feature vector of each secondary structure element contains its physical properties.
-For graphs without node labels and node attributes, these vectors can be initialized with a collection of local vertex features that are invariant to vertex renumbering (\eg degree, $k$-core number, number of triangles, etc).
+For graphs without node labels and node attributes, these vectors can be initialized with a collection of local vertex features that are invariant to vertex renumbering (\eg degree, $k$-core number, number of triangles, etc.).
 A GNN model consists of a series of neighborhood aggregation layers.
 Each one of these layers uses the graph structure and the node feature vectors from the previous layer to generate new representations for the nodes.
 The feature vectors are updated by aggregating local neighborhood information.

 Suppose we have a GNN model that contains $T$ neighborhood aggregation layers.
-In the $t^{th}$ neighborhood aggregation layer ($t > 0$), the hidden state $h_v^{(t)}$ of a node $v$ is updated as follows:
+In the $t$-th neighborhood aggregation layer ($t > 0$), the hidden state $h_v^{(t)}$ of a node $v$ is updated as follows:

 By defining different $\text{AGGREGATE}^{(t)}$ and $\text{MERGE}^{(t)}$ functions, we obtain a different GNN variant.
 For the GNN to be end-to-end trainable, both functions need to be differentiable.
 Furthermore, since there is no natural ordering of the neighbors of a node, the $\text{AGGREGATE}^{(t)}$ function must be permutation invariant.
 There are numerous concrete implementations of the above GNN framework.
-Some of them integrate the $\text{AGGREGATE}^{(t)}$ and $\text{MERGE}^{(t)}$ steps into a single function \cite{kipf2017semi,zhang2018end} as follows:
+Some of them integrate the $\text{AGGREGATE}^{(t)}$ and $\text{MERGE}^{(t)}$ steps into a single function~\cite{kipf2017semi,zhang2018end} as follows:

-where $\text{MLP}^{(t)}$ is a multi-layer perceptron of the $t^{th}$ neighborhood aggregation layer.
+where $\text{MLP}^{(t)}$ is a multi-layer perceptron of the $t$-th neighborhood aggregation layer.
 Note that the majority of the proposed models use $1$-layer perceptrons instead of MLPs.
-Another widely-used GNN model is implemented as follows \cite{lei2017deriving}:
+Another widely-used GNN model is implemented as follows~\cite{lei2017deriving}: